US imposes record $7.5 billion tariffs on European goods | DW | 18.10.2019

 The plan includes duties of 10% on Airbus planes and 25% for agricultural products like French wine, Italian cheese, and Scottish whisky.
 Tariffs will go into effect at midnight on Friday night.

-Washington is using the tariffs to retaliate against the European Union and countries that produce Airbus jets including Britain, France, German, and Spain.
+The tariffs are intended to punish the European Union.
 The WTO confirmed the US argument that Airbus received billions of dollars in illegal subsidies, giving the aircraft producer an unfair advantage over American competitor Boeing.
+Airbus-producing countries Britain, France, German, and Spain will be subject to more tariffs than other EU member states.

 kp/rt (AFP, AP, Reuters)